-A Indian restaurant in Barcelona with excellent gluten free options.
+An Indian restaurant in Barcelona with excellent gluten-free options.
 The staff is super friendly and very aware of food intolerances: they’ll help you out.
 Fast service, affordable options and a menu that is regularly refreshed throughout the year.

 Out of China

-A short walk from Plaça Catalunya, this popular vegetarian restaurant swells up ever day (at lunch time in particular) but has very efficient and professional service.
-Many vegan and gluten free options, a polished but buzzy atmosphere and excellent food.
+A short walk from Plaça Catalunya, this popular vegetarian restaurant swells up every day (at lunchtime in particular) but has very efficient and professional service.
+Many vegan and gluten-free options, a polished but buzzy atmosphere and excellent food.
 They also sell a cookbook so you can recreate the yum at home!